An Empirical Study on Fault Detection and Root Cause Analysis of Indium Tin Oxide Electrodes by Processing S-parameter Patterns: Conclusion

 This paper proposes a novel and high-performance in situ fault diagnosis model based on electrical signal patterns, specifically the S-parameter patterns.
 This study considers seven health states, i.e., normal, M1, M2, M3, P1, P2, and P3.
 Unlike traditional methods that are heavily reliant on expertise, prior knowledge, and costly material characterization, the proposed method effectively learns the relationship between fault causes and severity, enabling in situ fault detection without the need for additional tools or destructive testing.

 It is demonstrated that S-parameters of transparent ITO electrodes exhibit distinct patterns according to different defect causes and severity levels.
 The focus on photodegradation and mechanical defects in ITO electrodes reveals the capability of early detection, with negligible changes in DC resistances.
 The S-parameter patterns prove to be effective features for DL methods, including MLP, CNN, and transformer, achieving impressive diagnostic accuracies of 99.9\,\% without any additional noise.
-Even under harsher conditions with 10\,dB of noise, the CNN and transformer models show commendable noise robustness with diagnostic accuracies of 87.58\,\% and 83.15\,\%, respectively.
+Even under harsher conditions with 10\,dB of noise, the CNN and transformer models show commendable noise robustness with diagnostic accuracies of 87.58\,\%, and 83.15\,\%, respectively.
 A significant advantage of the proposed method is its ability to simultaneously identify the causes and assess the severity of defects, avoiding the need for secondary tools for root cause analysis.
-This flexibility is particularly valuable in quality-critical industries, where product reliability and safety are paramount.

-Future work will focus on developing online fault detection and diagnosis methods for ITO electrodes integrated into real optoelectronic devices, addressing measurement method challenges for obtaining S-parameter signals from these devices.
+This flexibility is particularly valuable in quality-critical industries, where product reliability and safety are paramount.To enhance the applicability of the proposed method in the industries, our further work will focus on developing online fault detection and diagnosis methods for ITO electrodes integrated into real optoelectronic devices, addressing measurement method challenges for obtaining S-parameter signals from these devices.
 The proposed method has the potential to revolutionize fault diagnosis in optoelectronic applications, enhancing product reliability and performance in practical settings.